norahollenstein/copco-processing/README.md

 # CopCo Eye-Tracking Data Processing

+This repository contains the code to analyze and post-process the eye-tracking data of the CopCo corpus, which is described in the following publication:

+Nora Hollenstein, Maria Barrett, and Marina Björnsdóttir.
+2022.
+[The Copenhagen Corpus of Eye Tracking Recordings from Natural Reading of Danish Texts](https://aclanthology.org/2022.lrec-1.182/).
+In _Proceedings of the Thirteenth Language Resources and Evaluation Conference_, pages 1712–1720, Marseille, France.
+European Language Resources Association.

+Please make sure to read about the data format and download the latest version of the data from the [OSF repository](https://osf.io/ud8s5/).

 ## Participant statistics
 `python participant_statistics.py RawData/`
 This script includes calculation of comprehension scores and overall reading times.
 Raw Data should include one folder per participant containing the respective EDF recording file.